 Speak Truth to Power is a human rights education program founded by Robert F. Kennedy Human Rights.
 The program introduces students to influential human rights defenders through powerful storytelling and interactive learning to inspire passion and action to end and prevent human rights abuses and violations around the world.

-RFK Human Rights, in partnership with Discovery Education, provides educators with flexible, standards-aligned digital resources, designed to educate, engage and inspire the next generation of human rights defenders.
+RFK Human Rights, in partnership with Discovery Education, Humanity United and Fund II Foundation, provides educators with flexible, standards-aligned digital resources, designed to educate, engage and inspire the next generation of human rights defenders.